Organizers meeting with Cambodian fishers in Chon Buri, Thailand. Credit: Judy Gearhart

 ARC research monitors closely how laws mandating HREDD and laws that incentivize HREDD, such as forced labor import bans, are advancing pathways for workers to demand remedy.
 Working with national organizers, ARC assesses the potential impact of corporate policies to mitigate rights abuses and how governments can strengthen information flows among diverse stakeholders to improve workers’ access to remedy.

-Each year, Judy Gearhart works with a team of graduate students to assess the implementation of HREDD laws and its impact on corporate practice in the seafood industry.
+Each year, Judy Gearhart works with a team of graduate students to assess the implementation of HREDD laws and their impact on corporate practice in the seafood industry.
 Each report draws on legal research and practitioner interviews to summarize current policy debates and challenges in ensuring HREDD enables workers’ access to remedy.

 Featured resources